baratgabor/Unity3D-SoundManager/README.md

 - ### Playing sounds with modulated pitch/volume
   - Sounds sound the best if you slightly modulate the pitch and volume each time you play them, to make them feel natural.
 It's messy to do this individually everywhere.

-## Usage examples

-Just for illustrative purposes, because it's really obvious and straightforward to use.

-  - Playing a 'sound type' **the simplest way possible** (no 3D positioning, perfect for mobile games):

-     `SoundManager.Instance.PlaySound(GameSound.Death);`

-  - Playing a 'sound type' **at a given world position**:

-     `SoundManager.Instance.PlaySound(GameSound.Death, transform.position);`

-  - Playing a 'sound type' **at a given world position**, by **overriding pitch and volume** with a multiplier on top (obviously you can leave out the parameter names :) ):

-     `SoundManager.Instance.PlaySound(GameSound.Death, transform.position, volumeMultiplier: 0.5f, pitchMultiplier: 0.6f);`

-  - Playing a 'sound type' **at a given world position**, by **overriding pitch and volume** with a multiplier on top, and setting a **callback to be invoked when the sound playback finishes** (where *DoAfterPlayback* is a void parameterless method):

-     `SoundManager.Instance.PlaySound(GameSound.Death, transform.position, volumeMultiplier: 0.5f, pitchMultiplier: 0.6f, DoAfterPlayback);`

-*(Note that the callback shown is obviously available as an optional parameter on all of the method overloads, not just on the longest.
-Also note that there is an overload for setting pitch and volume override without having to specify a `Vector3`.)*

 ## Features

 - ### Customizable random pitch and volume range for each AudioClip